apache/tomcat-site/README.txt

    and to replace docs/native-doc or docs/connectors-doc with the docs that you have built.

-Another way is to call the bring the sources into this project and build them here.
+Another way is to bring the sources into this project and build them here.

 1. Copy the contents of "xdocs" directory from source distributive of released version into empty jk-xdocs or native-xdocs